College of the Holy Cross: Residential life

-Holy Cross operates 11 on-campus residence halls divided into three geographic clusters.
-More than 90 percent of students live on campus.
-First-year students will often live in one of the residence halls situated near the top of the hill nicknamed Easy Street, Hanselman, Clark, or Brooks Halls.
-Healy and Lehy are also on Easy Street, but they are reserved for upperclassmen.
-Another housing option, near the center section of campus, is Wheeler Hall, a Sophomore Residence Hall.
 Upperclassmen students can choose, depending on the results of the housing lottery held in the Spring, between the Easy Street residence halls, minus Hanselman, or the upperclass residence halls in the lower portion of campus: Alumni, Carlin, and Loyola.
-Additionally, seniors have the options of Williams Hall, formerly known as "The Senior Apartments", and Figge Hall, the newest residence hall on campus.
-Residence hall pride is prominent on campus; various residence halls have created clubs or other forms of co-curricular programs.
+Additionally, seniors have the options of Williams Hall, formerly known as "The Senior Apartments", Figge Hall and the townhouses.

-The apartments in Williams Hall and Figge Hall are the most sought after living arrangements on campus.
-Each apartment houses four students and is equipped with a bathroom with separate shower, kitchen, living room, and two bedrooms.
+The apartments in Williams Hall, Figge Hall and the senior townhouses are the most sought after living arrangements on campus.
+For Williams and Figge Halls, each apartment houses four students and is equipped with a bathroom with separate shower, kitchen, living room, and two bedrooms.
 Williams Hall was completed in 2003 and rededicated in honor of Edward Bennett Williams on April 26, 2008.
 In 2011, the college dedicated Figge Hall, located on the upper campus closer to the Easy Street halls.

 Second-year to fourth-year students also have the option of living off-campus but only a small percentage do so, as the school has built additional housing in recent years and the number of desirable apartments near campus is limited.

 Student groups

 A large number of student organizations are associated with the college.
-With its relative distance from a major city, and without a Greek life at Holy Cross, undergraduate social life revolves around a number of school-sponsored groups, events, and off-campus houses on nearby city streets (notably Boyden, Cambridge, Caro, Chelsea, College, and Southbridge streets) which are open to upperclassmen.
+With its relative distance from a major city, and without a Greek life at Holy Cross, undergraduate social life revolves around a number of school-sponsored groups, events, and off-campus houses on nearby city streets (notably Boyden, Cambridge, Caro, Chelsea, Clay, College, and Southbridge streets) which are open to upperclassmen.

 The college also features a variety of student journals, media, and newspapers including The Fenwick Review, a journal of conservative thought; The Advocate, a journal based in liberal principles; and The Spire, the weekly newspaper published by Holy Cross students for the college community.

-Free copies of the 4,000-circulation paper are available online or at campus newsstands on ten Friday mornings each semester.
-Holy Cross also has a student-run radio station, WCHC-FM 88.1.
+Holy Cross has a student-run radio station, WCHC-FM 88.1.
 WCHC is a non-profit radio station that broadcasts commercial-free year round.
 The athletics department carries live broadcasts of many of the school's football, basketball, and hockey games.
 Holy Cross also has a law journal, The Holy Cross Journal of Law & Public Policy, which is published annually by undergraduate students.
+The Campus Activities Board (CAB), a student-run organization, runs several committees that oversee campus-wide activities and student services with a focus on evening and weekend programming.
+The Student Government Association (SGA) charters and provides most of the funding for these programs, and represents students' interests when dealing with the administration.